 If giving a bad review helps, then it’s what you have to do.
 Take personal emotions out of it, and say what needs to be said.
 Do not, however, be overly aggressive or offensive.
 There is a way to be constructive and critical without being mean or hostile.

 4. Focus on strengths

-It’s been discussed again, and again: it’s more effective to focus on developing strengths rather than focusing on weaknesses.
-This rule of thumb should also be applied to not-so-great performance reviews either.
-Coaching an employee to develop and hone in on their strengths can absolutely help them to perform at a higher level and give them confidence to do so.
+It’s more effective to focus on developing strengths rather than focusing on weaknesses, and this rule of thumb should be applied to not-so-great performance reviews.
+Coaching an employee to develop and hone in on their strengths can absolutely help them to perform at a higher level (and give them confidence to do so).

 5. Use concrete examples

 If you haven’t done so already, go back into the employee’s file and take a look at their most recent job description.
-Base your review off of that document.
-If their role has changed in any capacity during the year, and they were unable to keep up, this should have been addressed beforehand.
+What was written there?
+It can serve as the foundation of your performance review.

 7. Include action items for moving forward